Linux-Distribution-Foundation/DLD-Linux/README.md

 > The Linux Distribution Foundation provides **no guarantees** of security, performance, stability, or fitness for any purpose.
 > Use of this software is solely at the user’s risk.

-This reflects GPL-3.0 requirements and reduces legal liability.

 ---

 ## Security Policy